mkapustaRee/lquantified/content/home/about.md

 # Biography

-Learned a lot as private banker during GFC, went to study real estate investment and becomed commercial research & strategy analyst.
+Learned a lot as a private banker during GFC, went to study real estate investment and become commercial research & strategy analyst.
 Since 2016 infected by the R bug.
-I enjoy running, thai-boxing, cooking and music.
+I enjoy running, Thai-boxing, cooking, and music.